Last updated: March 2026

 How do I know if my saxophone is valuable?

 Check the brand name engraved on the bell.
 Selmer Paris (not Selmer USA/Bundy), Yamaha professional models (62, Custom Z, Custom EX), and Yanagisawa are the most valuable.
-Then check the serial number — for Selmers, this determines if you have a coveted Mark VI or another model.
+Then check the serial number.
+For Selmers, this determines if you have a coveted Mark VI or another model.
 Professional-grade saxophones from any era in good condition hold significant value.
 Student brands (Bundy, Vito, Jupiter, Conn student models) have limited resale value.

 What is a Selmer Mark VI worth?